gildor2/UEViewer/readme.txt

 - improved positioning of the mesh in a viewer

 06.11.2011
-- major rewritting of the StaticMesh subsystem
+- major rewriting of the StaticMesh subsystem
   - implemented UE3 LOD support:
     - LODs are exported when "-lods" switch is passed to the command line
     - LODs can be switched in the viewer with 'L' key